yogeshdhamija/dotfiles/README.md

     - `~/.config/fish/config.fish.local.loadbefore`
         - The `*.loadbefore` files are sourced before any other config.

-### Vim & Neovim

-This repo provides a `~/.vimrc` which defines all custom mappings/commands.
-The `~/.vimrc` is extended upon by other files to support other programs (Neovim and VSCode-Neovim).
+### Text Editors

+Configures editors to be vim-like.
+Editors are: Vim, Neovim, VSCode (with the VSCode-Neovim plugin), Jetbrains IDEs (with the IdeaVim plugin), Zed.

+**For Vim-Like editors (Vim, Neovim, and the VSCode-Neovim plugin):**
+The `~/.vimrc` acts as the base where all mappings and commands are defined.
+Neovim and VSCode-Neovim configurations extend that file to override or add functionality.

-- All mappings/remaps in `~/.vimrc`
+- All mappings and commands in `~/.vimrc`
-    - These mappings call functions which may be defined in:
+    - These mappings call functions which can be defined in:
-        -  `~/.vimrc` If it's a default implementation (overridden with enhanced functionality elsewhere), or if it's vim-specific
+        -  `~/.vimrc` If it's vim-specific or default implementation (may be overridden).
-        -  `~/.config/nvim/init.vim` If it's a neovim specific implementation
+        -  `~/.config/nvim/init.vim` If it's neovim-specific.
-        -  `~/.vscodevimrc` If it's a vscode-neovim specific implementation
+        -  `~/.vscodevimrc` If it's vscode-neovim specific.
-    - Reasoning is so that the implementaton can change based on Vim, Neovim, or VScode-Neovim, but the mapping is only defined once

 - File sourcing order (from first to last) is: